 Now, you’re at the Storage Management window.
 It will look like this:

-If you still want to clean out the clutter, try this next step.
+Try this next step if you still want to clean out the clutter.

-KIM’S SECRET TIPS: 10 Mac settings you should definitely be using
+KIM’S SECRET TIPS: 10 Mac settings you should be using

 2. Delete users no longer sharing the device

 Maybe you’ve let your friends log into your laptop when they forgot theirs at home.
-Maybe you used to share with former roommates or family members who have since moved out.
+Perhaps you used to share with former roommates or family members who have since moved out.

 Either way, each user has their own files, sign-in info, desktop settings and more.
 Of course, that takes up some space on your computer.
 So if you’re not sharing your computer with that person anymore, you should remove their account.
 Here’s how to get the job done.